akahmet/JumpVR/README.md

 # JumpVR
 Jump With WebVR

-JumpVR is a module for Three.js to sense jumping thanks to Device Acceleration for CardBoard application (i.e: ([WC3]))
+JumpVR is a module for Three.js to sense jumping thanks to Device Acceleration for Virtual Reality application (i.e: ([WC3]))

 I tested it with just CardBoard.